School Safety Audits, Risk Assessments, Threat Assessments, Vulnerability Assessments

 What is a “School Security and Emergency Preparedness Assessment”?

 Our security and emergency preparedness assessments provide educators with an independent appraisal of safety measures already in place, and recommendations for enhancing those measures with improvements at the building and district levels.
-School leaders use our security and preparedness assessments in multiple ways:
+School leaders use our security and preparedness assessments as:

 - Risk management tool for reducing crime and violence threats, risks, and potential liability while strengthening emergency preparedness.